huaweicloud/terraform-provider-huaweicloud/docs/resources/css_cluster.md

   HIGH: High I/O. The SAS disk is used.
 ULTRAHIGH: Ultra-high I/O. The solid-state drive (SSD) is used.
 Changing this parameter will create a new resource.

+<a name="Css_ess_node_config_volume_forceNew"></a>
+The `master_node_config` and `client_node_config` block supports:

+* `flavor` - (Required, String, ForceNew) Specifies the flavor name.
+For example: value range of flavor ess.spec-2u8g:
+  40 GB to 800 GB, value range of flavor ess.spec-4u16g: 40 GB to 1600 GB, value range of flavor ess.spec-8u32g: 80 GB
+  to 3200 GB, value range of flavor ess.spec-16u64g: 100 GB to 6400 GB, value range of flavor ess.spec-32u128g: 100 GB to 10240 GB.
+Changing this parameter will create a new resource.

+* `instance_number` - (Required, Int) Specifies the number of cluster instances.
+  + When it is `master_node_config`, The value range is 3 to 10.
+  + When it is `client_node_config`, The value range is 1 to 32.

+* `volume` - (Required, List, ForceNew) Specifies the information about the volume.
+  The [volume](#Css_volume_forceNew) structure is documented below.

+<a name="Css_volume_forceNew"></a>
+The `volume` block supports:

+* `size` - (Required, Int, ForceNew) Specifies the volume size in GB, which must be a multiple of 10.
+  Changing this parameter will create a new resource.

+* `volume_type` - (Required, String, ForceNew) Specifies the volume type.
+COMMON: Common I/O. The SATA disk is used.
+  HIGH: High I/O. The SAS disk is used.
+ULTRAHIGH: Ultra-high I/O. The solid-state drive (SSD) is used.
+Changing this parameter will create a new resource.

 <a name="Css_public_access"></a>
 The `public_access` block supports:

 * `bandwidth` - (Required, Int) Specifies the public network bandwidth.

-* `whitelist_enabled` - (Required, Bool, ForceNew) Specifies whether to enable the Kibana access control.
+* `whitelist_enabled` - (Required, Bool) Specifies whether to enable the Kibana access control.

-* `whitelist` - (Required, String, ForceNew) Specifies the whitelist of Kibana access control.
+* `whitelist` - (Optional, String) Specifies the whitelist of Kibana access control.
   Separate the whitelisted network segments or IP addresses with commas (,), and each of them must be unique.

 <a name="Css_kibana_public_access"></a>